jazzband/django-analytical/docs/tutorial.rst

 ========

 In this tutorial you will learn how to install and configure django-analytical for basic tracking.
-Suppose you want to use two different analytics services on your Django website:
+Suppose your Django website provides information about the IPv4 to IPv6 transition.
+Visitors can discuss their problems and help each other make the necessary changes to their network infrastructure.
+You want to use two different analytics services:

 * :doc:`Clicky <services/clicky>` for detailed traffic analysis
 * :doc:`Crazy Egg <services/crazy_egg>` to see where visitors click on your pages

 At the end of this tutorial, the project will track visitors on both Clicky and Crazy Egg, identify authenticated users and add extra